Home

 };

-Next time we will have to add another geometry type; all we need to do is create a new class derived from Object and add whatever code is needed to calculate the intersection of a ray with this geometry to the intersect() method.
-For example:
+Next time we decide to incorporate another geometry type, all we need to do is create a new class derived from Object and implement the necessary code to calculate the ray's intersection with this new geometry within the intersect() method.
+For instance:

 class TriangulatedMesh : public Object